minetest/minetest/doc/README.txt

 - R: Toggle full view range

 Configuration file:
+- An optional configuration file can be used.
+See minetest.conf.example.
-- Can be passed as parameter to the executable.
+- Path to file can be passed as a parameter to the executable.
-- If not given as parameter, these are checked, in order:
+- If not given as a parameter, these are checked, in order:
 	../minetest.conf
 	../../minetest.conf